Tapinarof

 VTAMA™ · Dermavant Sciences Inc.

 Tapinarof is a first-in-class aryl hydrocarbon receptor (AhR) agonist for topical use.
-Activation of the AhR signaling pathway downregulates pro-inflammatory cytokines including IL-17A/F, IL-4, IL-5, IL-6, IL-13, and eotaxin, while upregulating skin barrier proteins including filaggrin, hornerin, and involucrin.
-Applied once daily as a 1% cream, tapinarof requires no black box warning and carries no contraindications.
-Approved May 2022 for the topical treatment of plaque psoriasis in adults, it represents a novel non-steroidal mechanism in the dermatology armamentarium.
+Applied once daily as a 1% cream, it carries no Boxed Warning and no contraindications.
+Approved May 2022 for the topical treatment of plaque psoriasis in adults (NDA 215272).

 NDA Number215272